Branding + Integrated Communications

 Nancy R. Tag

-As an active creative director and writer here in New York City, Nancy has travelled from Toronto to Tokyo working on projects as diverse as the Globe and Mail, Foster’s Ale and Yamagataya Nori – seaweed.
-She sat on Dentsu's New York Board of Directors while overseeing Canon, Shiseido, JVC, Noritake, and other accounts.
+As an active creative director and writer here in New York City, Nancy’s travelled from Toronto to Tokyo working on projects as diverse as the Globe and Mail, Foster’s Ale and Yamagataya Nori (seaweed).
+She's held many agency positions including a seat on Dentsu's New York Board of Directors while also Creative Director of Canon, Shiseido, JVC, Noritake and other accounts.
 Among her numerous industry awards, Nancy has two TV commercials in the permanent collection of advertising at the Museum of Modern Art.
 Check out YouTube to see the first commercial Nancy ever produced: a Christmas spot for Folgers that ran every December for nearly twenty years.
 Her recent book, Ad Critique, is a landmark textbook that teaches both the “creatives” and the “suits” how to effectively critique creativity in advertising.
-Click here to find Nancy Tag's book Ad Critique.

 BIC Quote: “By exposing every student to the best of NYC’s Creative, PR, and Strategic Planning, BIC is destined to raise a unique breed of A.D.D. busters.”

 Angela Chitkara is the Founder and CEO of Seven Corridors (Seven), formerly US India Corridor (USIC), a strategic level communications and business development consulting practice, serving international and bicoastal companies, from Silicon Alley to Silicon Valley.